bvds/andes/docs/guides/invoke/README.md

-In <code>handleMessage</code>, the user info is fetched asynchronously and the response returns to fulfill the promise, else a rejection message is sent back to the calling app indicating an error.
+In <code>handleMessage</code>, the user info is fetched asynchronously and the response returns to fulfill the promise, else a rejection message is sent back to the calling application indicating an error.

 <pre>function handleMessage(message, promise) {
     if(message.type == "presence") {